darkquasar/book.threathunterz.com/dabook/docs/incident-response/chapter-01/ir12-risk-and-decision-making.md

 ---
-title: "Chapter 2: Risk and Decision Making"
+title: "Risk and Decision Making"
+chapter: 1
+section: 2
 date: 2020-01-11
 slug: risk-and-decision-making
 description: "Incident Response is the practical operationalization of risk, i.e., a structured approach to tactical cyber operations in the context of uncertainty and ambiguity"